iw-tom/policies/ISO-27001/removeablestorage/readme.md

 ## Purpose

-The purpose of this policy is to minimize the risk of loss or exposure of sensitive information maintained by Infinity Works.
+The purpose of this policy is to minimize the risk of loss or exposure of sensitive information maintained by Opus Works.

 ## Scope

-This policy covers all computers and servers operating in Infinity Works.
+This policy covers all computers and servers operating in Opus Works.

 ## Policy

 - The use of removable media is highly discouraged.
 - Sensitive information should be stored on removable media only when required in the performance of your assigned duties or when providing information required by other state or government agencies.
-- When sensitive information is stored on removable media, it must be encrypted in accordance with the Infinity Works Computing Policy.
+- When sensitive information is stored on removable media, it must be encrypted in accordance with the Opus Works Computing Policy.

 ## Compliance